Ha0Tang/C2GAN/README.md

 or you can use `./scripts/convert_pts_to_figure.m` to convert the generated pts files to figures.

-Prepare the datasets like in [this folder](./datasets/Radboud) aftre the download has finished.
+Prepare the datasets like in [this folder](./datasets/Radboud) after the download has finished.
 Please cite their paper if you use the data.

 ## Generating Images Using Pretrained Model
 - You need download a pretrained model (e.g., Radboud) with the following script: